The Playbook

 Most Airbnb hosts pay for optimization before they see results.
-A property manager charges 20–35% of gross revenue whether the month was good or bad.
+A property manager charges 20–35% of gross whether the month was good or bad.
 A pricing tool costs $50–100/month whether it moved your occupancy or not.
 A consultant charges by the hour whether their advice worked or not.

-When a guest books your Airbnb listing, they pay a total price that includes the nightly rate, a cleaning fee, and Airbnb's guest service fee.
-Airbnb deducts their guest fee before you see anything.
-Depending on your location, applicable taxes may also be deducted.
-What remains — the actual deposit into your bank account — is your net payout.
+When a guest books, they pay a total that includes the nightly rate, cleaning fee, and Airbnb's guest service fee.
+Airbnb deducts its guest fee — and any applicable taxes — before you see anything.
+What remains, the actual deposit into your bank account, is your net payout.
+That's the number that matters.
+It's what you actually earned.

 Listing optimization